open-sauced/docs/blog/2024/2024-04-30-building-bridges-not-walls-the-importance-of-documentation-in-open-source-projects.md

 - **Contribution Guidelines:** They usually explain how to submit code and bug reports and how to participate in the project, such as the contribution process and communication etiquette.
 - **Style Guides:** They mainly guide contributors in maintaining coding and documentation consistency and quality.

 ## Why Does Documentation Matter?
-Let's Break it Down!
+Let's Break it Down

 So, why exactly is good documentation so crucial?
 It benefits everyone involved in the open source ecosystem: